How Important Are Classroom Rules?

 That is the implementation of the rules must not demand powers that you don’t possess in your context.

 Don’t make rules that are contrary to the policies of the education system in your location.
-Else you will not be able to enforce them.
+Otherwise, you will not be able to enforce them.

 Also, don’t make rules whose implementation cannot be supported by existing structures and systems in your school.